-(1) Prior to permitting employees to start demolition operations, an engineering survey shall be made, by a competent person, of the structure to determine structural integrity and the possibility of unplanned collapse of any portion of the structure.
-Any adjacent structure where employees may be exposed shall also be similarly checked.
-The employer shall have in writing, evidence that such a survey has been performed.
+(1) Prior to permitting employees to start demolition operations, you must make an engineering survey, by a competent person, of the structure to determine structural integrity and the possibility of unplanned collapse of any portion of the structure.
+You must similarly check adjacent structures where employees may be exposed.
+You must have in writing, evidence that such a survey has been performed.

-(2) A copy of the survey report and of the plans and/or methods of operations shall be maintained at the job site for the duration of the demolition operation.
+(2) You must maintain a copy of the survey report and of the plans and/or methods of operations at the job site for the duration of the demolition operation.

-(4) Federal and state codes, safety standards, rules, regulations, and ordinances governing any and all phases of demolition work shall be observed at all times.
+(4) You must observe federal and state codes, safety standards, rules, regulations, and ordinances governing any and all phases of demolition work at all times.

-(5) Demolition of all buildings and structures shall be conducted under competent supervision, and safe working conditions shall be afforded the employees.
+(5) You must conduct demolition of all buildings and structures under competent supervision, and you must afford safe working conditions to the employees.

-(6) When employees are required to work within a structure to be demolished which has been damaged by fire, flood, explosion, or other cause, the walls or floor shall be shored or braced.
+(6) When employees are required to work within a structure to be demolished which has been damaged by fire, flood, explosion, or other cause, you must shore or brace the walls or floors.

-(7) All electric, gas, water, steam, sewer, and other service lines shall be shut off, capped, or otherwise controlled, outside the building line before demolition work is started.
-In each case, any utility company which is involved shall be notified in advance.
+(7) You must shut off, cap, or otherwise control all electric, gas, water, steam, sewer, and other service lines outside the building line before demolition work is started.
+In each case, you must notify any utility company which is involved in advance.

-(8) If it is necessary to maintain any power, water or other utilities during demolition, such lines shall be temporarily relocated, as necessary, and protected.
+(8) If it is necessary to maintain any power, water or other utilities during demolition, such lines must be temporarily relocated, as necessary, and protected.

-(9) It shall be determined whether asbestos, hazardous materials, hazardous chemicals, gases, explosives, flammable materials, or similarly dangerous substances are present at the work site.
-When the presence of any such substance is apparent or suspected, testing and removal or purging shall be performed and the hazard eliminated before demolition is started.
-Removal of such substances shall be in accordance with the requirements of chapters 296-62
+(9) You must determine whether asbestos, hazardous materials, hazardous chemicals, gases, explosives, flammable materials, or similarly dangerous substances are present at the work site.
+When the presence of any such substance is apparent or suspected, you must perform testing and removal or purging and eliminate the hazard before demolition is started.
+Removal of such substances must be in accordance with the requirements of chapters 296-62

-(10) Where a hazard exists from fragmentation of glass, such hazards shall be removed.
+(10) Where a hazard exists from fragmentation of glass, you must remove such hazards.

-(11) Where a hazard exists to employees falling through wall openings, the opening shall be protected to a height of between thirty-six and forty-two inches.
+(11) Where a hazard exists to employees falling through wall openings, you must protect the opening to a height of between 36 and 42 inches.

-(12) When debris is dropped without the use of chutes, the area onto which the material is dropped shall be completely enclosed with barricades not less than forty-two inches high and not less than twenty feet back from the projected edge of the opening above.
-Signs, warning of the hazard of falling materials, shall be posted at each level.
-Removal shall not be permitted in this lower area until debris handling ceases above.
+(12) When debris is dropped without the use of chutes, the area onto which the material is dropped must be completely enclosed with barricades not less than 42 inches high and not less than 20 feet back from the projected edge of the opening above.
+You must post signs, warning of the hazard of falling materials, at each level.
+You must not permit removal in this lower area until debris handling ceases above.

-(13) All floor openings, not used as material drops, shall be covered over with material substantial enough to support the weight of any load which may be imposed.
-Such material shall be properly secured to prevent its accidental movement.
+(13) All floor openings, not used as material drops, must be covered over with material substantial enough to support the weight of any load which may be imposed.
+You must properly secure such material to prevent its accidental movement.

-(14) Except for the cutting of holes in floors for chutes, holes through which to drop materials, preparation of storage space, and similar necessary preparatory work, the demolition of exterior walls and floor construction shall begin at the top of the structure and proceed downward.
-Each story of exterior wall and floor construction shall be removed and dropped into the storage space before commencing the removal of exterior walls and floors in the story next below.
+(14) Except for the cutting of holes in floors for chutes, holes through which to drop materials, preparation of storage space, and similar necessary preparatory work, you must begin the demolition of exterior walls and floor construction at the top of the structure and proceed downward.
+You must remove and drop each story of exterior wall and floor construction into the storage space before commencing the removal of exterior walls and floors in the story next below.

-(15) Workers shall not be permitted to carry on a demolition operation which will expose persons working on a lower level to danger.
+(15) You must not permit workers to carry on a demolition operation which will expose persons working on a lower level to danger.

-(16) Employee entrances to multistory structures being demolished shall be completely protected by sidewalk sheds or canopies, or both, providing protection from the face of the building for a minimum of eight feet.
-All such canopies shall be at least two feet wider than the building entrances or openings (one foot wider on each side thereof), and shall be capable of sustaining a load of one hundred fifty pounds per square foot.
+(16) You must completely protect employee entrances to multistory structures being demolished by sidewalk sheds or canopies, or both, providing protection from the face of the building for a minimum of 8 feet.
+All such canopies must be at least two feet wider than the building entrances or openings (one foot wider on each side thereof), and must be capable of sustaining a load of 150 pounds per square foot.

-(17) Protruding nails in boards, planks and timber shall be withdrawn, driven in or bent over as soon as the same is removed from the structure being demolished.
+(17) You must withdraw protruding nails in boards, planks and timber, driven in or bent over as soon as the same is removed from the structure being demolished.

-(18) Any material to be removed which will cause dust to be formed, shall be sprinkled with water to lay the dust incidental to its removal.
+(18) You must sprinkle any material to be removed which will cause dust to be formed, with water to lay the dust incidental to its removal.